 We are engaged in multiple legal proceedings with O2 Micro, Inc. and its parent corporation, O2 Micro International Limited.
 We refer to O2 Micro and O2 Micro International together as O2.
 These proceedings involve various claims and counterclaims in the United States and Taiwan by O2 and us alleging, among other things, patent infringements and misappropriation of trade secrets, all of which relate to our CCFL backlight inverter product family.
 O2 has obtained an injunction in Taiwan prohibiting us from manufacturing, designing, displaying, importing, or selling two of our most significant products in Taiwan, either directly or through a third party acting at our request.
 While we believe, based on the advice of our Taiwan counsel Chen and Lin, that our course of business is in compliance with this injunction, O2 has attempted on several occasions to convince the court otherwise.
-Although the injunction specifically names only our MP 1011A and MP 1015 CCFL products, the underlying patent dispute in both the United States and the Taiwanese litigation involves issues that could affect all of our CCFL backlight inverter products used in the United States and Taiwan.
-In 2003, revenues from our CCFL backlight inverter product family were \$16.9 million or 69.8% of total revenue, of which we believe products used in or shipped to Taiwan represented a significant portion.
-O2 has also taken legal action against some of our customers and users of our products in the United States and Taiwan.
+Although the injunction specifically names only our MP 1011A and MP 1015 CCFL products, the underlying patent dispute in both the United States and the Taiwanese litigation involves issues that could affect all of our CCFL backlight inverter product sused in the United States and Taiwan.
+Revenues from our CCFL backlight inverter product family were \$16.9 million or 70% of total revenue in 2003 and \$16.2 million or 49% of total revenue in the first nine months of 2004, of which we believe products used in or shipped to Taiwan represented a significant portion.
+O2 has also taken legal action against Advanced Semiconductor Manufacturing Corporation of Shanghai (ASMC), our wafer manufacturer, and some of our customers and users of our products in the United States and Taiwan.
 We generally agree to indemnify our customers against patent infringement claims, and we are currently defending one of our customers (at our expense) against a claim by O2.
 All of these legal proceedings are complex.
-We describe the proceedings and related events in detail under "Business-Legal Proceedings," and we strongly advise investors to read that section carefully.
+We describe the proceedings and related events in detail under "Business-Legal Proceedings," and we strongly advise investors to read that section care